 - Faster dual-core processor

-- WatchOS 4 is a great upgrade
+- WatchOS 4 was a great upgrade

-If you've used an Apple Watch in any way before, there won't be a lot that's alien to you on the new Watch 3.
+If you've used an Apple Watch in any way before, there won't be a lot that's alien to you on the Watch 3.
 The process for using it is exactly the same, apart from a couple of key differences.